 or the relevant provisions requiring compliance with anti-bribery laws in standard procurement agreements or contracts or service engagement contracts.

-HKEX’s community investment covering charitable donations and corporate sponsorships should be made in accordance with its Anti-Bribery and Anti-Corruption Policy and Community Investment Policy.
-Human Resources Division and Corporate Communications Department shall respectively monitor and ensure that the donations and sponsorships made are effective.
+HKEX’s community investment covering charitable donations and corporate sponsorships should be made in accordance with the Group Anti-Bribery and Anti-Corruption Policy and the Community Investment Policy.
+Human Resources Department and Corporate Communications shall respectively monitor and ensure that the donations and sponsorships made are effective.

-As HKEX and its exchanges and clearing houses are subject to Section 76 of the SFO, any introduction of new fees and amendment to fees is subject to the approval of the SFC.
+As HKEX and its exchanges and clearing houses are subject to Section 76 of the Securities and Futures Ordinance (SFO) (Chapter 571 of the Laws of Hong Kong), any introduction of new fees and amendment to fees is subject to the approval of the SFC.
 In accordance with a regulatory MOU signed between HKEX and the SFC in February 2001, any fee proposal submitted to the SFC must be supported by a comparison of the fees charged by exchanges and clearing houses in the United States of America, the UK, Germany, Singapore and Australia and such other markets as the SFC and HKEX may agree in a particular case.
 The MOU specifically states that the primary concern of the fee mechanism is to ensure that HKEX does not abuse a monopoly position by charging excess or predatory fees or by otherwise discriminating against a particular participant.
-LME and the UK-incorporated subsidiaries of the Group are subject to the UK competition regulation.
+Except HKEX, SEHK, Hong Kong Futures Exchange Limited, Hong Kong Securities Clearing Company Limited, The SEHK Options Clearing House Limited, HKFE Clearing Corporation Limited and OTC Clearing Hong Kong Limited, all other Group companies undertaking economic activities in Hong Kong are subject to the Competition Ordinance (Chapter 619 of the Laws of Hong Kong).
+HKEX has issued an internal compliance manual to provide guidance on the conduct which its employees should be aware of when acting for the non-exempt entities of the Group.
+The LME and the UK-incorporated subsidiaries of the Group are subject to the UK competition regulation.

-HKEX keeps track of the key development of changes in public policies which may have significant impact on the Group’s sustainability development and strategies and the financial industry in Hong Kong.
-HKEX takes a neutral stance in political matters and does not make donations to any political parties.
+The Group keeps track of the key development of changes in public policies which may have significant impact on the Group’s sustainability development and strategies and the financial industry in Hong Kong.
+The Group takes a neutral stance in political matters and does not make donations to any political parties.

 Commitment to Product and Service Responsibility